MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -RemediationScheduleTime
 Specifies the time of day, as the number of minutes after midnight, to perform a scheduled scan.
 The time refers to the local time on the computer.
-If you do not specify a value for this parameter, a scheduled scan runs at the default time of two hours after midnight.
+If you don’t specify a value for this parameter, a scheduled scan runs at the default time of two hours after midnight.

 ```yaml
 Type: DateTime